 I would think you would need a good 1-2 hours to get around the Government Gardens properly.

-Adding in a visit to the Museum, Blue Baths or the Polynesian Spa would involve additional time.
-Plus there are costs associated with those three.
+Before the museum and Blue Baths closed due to earthquake proofing, adding in a visit to the Museum, Blue Baths or the Polynesian Spa which is still operating, would involve additional time.
+Plus there were and are costs associated with those three.

 To cover the gardens in the most efficient manner, download the Cultural Heritage Trail PDF brochure.